nuhaaajamu/PhyloGenix/README.md

 cd phylogenix
 ```
 ### 2. Install Dependencies
-Ensure you have Python installed, then install required libraries:
+Ensure you have Python (version 3.7+) installed, then install these required libraries:
 ```plaintext
 pip install biopython matplotlib
 ```